 1/2 cup cucumber strips and few pieces of tomatoes

-9. Rinse and drain the noodles in cold water a couple of times.
+6. Rinse and drain the noodles under running cold water.